BobRak/OpenHAB-cm11a/org.openhab.binding.cm11a/README.md

 ## Discovery
 Discovery is not supported because that kind of information is not available in the cm11a or the X10 specification.

+## X10 powerline monitoring
+The cm11a has the ability to capture x10 messages on the powerline.
+This binding captures those messages, decodes them and updates the item state.
+If the UI has a channel open to the server those changes will be reflected in the UI.
+Otherwise, a refresh of the browser will show the current state.

 ##Configuration
 This binding is an OpenHAB 2 binding and uses the Bridge / Thing design with the cm11a being the Bridge and the controlled modules being the Things.
 The following definitions are specified in the .things file.